 The feature status report allows more detailed tracking of the larger features which constitute most of the business objectives for that program increment.

 Scrum of Scrums

-The RTE typically runs a Scrum of Scrums meeting on a twice-weekly basis.
+The RTE runs a Scrum of Scrums meeting, which might occur weekly, twice weekly, or more frequently as conditions require.
 A suggested agenda for such a meeting is described in Figure 2:

 Inspect and Adapt

 The PI is “done” when the PI time box expires.
 (PIs are the program level analogy to Sprints; when the timebox is over, it is done).
 Each PI is followed by a demonstration of results, determination of qualitative ART Measures and a structured retrospective and problem solving and corrective action workshop, all as described in Inspect and Adapt.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.